- David Campbell -

 Long stanzas of verse, like long paragraphs in prose, tend to tire the reader.
 That tiny break between stanzas seems to refresh the reader’s mindand allows him/her to concentrate better on the new stanza.
 Once you decide the number of lines in the stanza, stick to it.
 The only variations I make (and then only rarely) is the first stanza that may differ by way of an introduction, and the final one.

 For example I might sometimes be working on an eight line stanza pattern and find I can say all that is left of any importance in four final lines.
 Usually, though, I keep the stanzas uniform throughout the poem.

 Stanzas of five, seven or nine lines can be made to work well with one loose line of good metre, but not rhyming, to end each stanza.
 Or this extra line can ryhyme with almost any other line if the author so desires, but it is better not to have rhymes too far apart as they lose impact.
 Again this extra line is something I do only rarely.

-Ellis Campbell's Writing Tips - 5.
+Ellis Campbell's Writing Techniques - 5.
 Words

 Most poets, particularly in the early stages, concentrate mainly on the rhyming word at line's end.
 Certainly this is an important word, as good rhyme is essential to Bush Verse.
 Every other word of the poem, however, is also important.
 Every word helps carry the poem through a logical progression to a suitable conclusion.
 Each word should make sense, be of the right stress to fit your chosen pattern, and flow smoothly.
 Sometimes I change a word two or three times, even though each makes sense and is of the correct stress.